-Seeking mortgage advice from a qualified professional before you apply for a mortgage after bankruptcy can help.
+Seeking mortgage advice from an experienced mortgage broker before you apply for a mortgage after bankruptcy can help.

 What types of mortgage can I get after bankruptcy?

-What if I have credit issues after bankruptcy?
+What if I have bad credit issues after bankruptcy?

 Although it is typically regarded as a matter of last resort and carries serious financial consequences, bankruptcy has the distinct advantage of acting to clear all your past debts and wipes your slate clean of records of late payment, County Court judgments (CCJs), or Debt Management Plans.

 Theoretically, therefore, bankruptcy has given you the opportunity to effectively reset your bad credit issues and start a new credit file.